 Removing the shortlist stage could result in a costly evaluation – more tenders will undoubtedly be received.
 They may be double the size of a PQQ, and more complex in nature, leaving a vast amount of data to be evaluated.

 This also prompts the question of whether all submissions are given the same level of evaluation and scrutiny, as a larger volume of work creates a higher margin of error.
 For certain contracts, administration could actually increase, leaving us wondering whether lower prices will take priority in a bid to make a decision quickly.
+This is especially true of the construction industry, and design and build projects that may suffer from “the race to the bottom line”.

 What does this mean for bidders?

-Organisations bidding for contracts need to be aware of the possible changes in the process, namely higher levels of competition, if the PQQ stage is removed.
+Organisations bidding for contracts need to be aware of the possible changes in the process, namely higher levels of competition, if the PQQ stage is ever removed completely.
 You may see it as a small victory having one less document to complete, but it is likely the ITT itself will be more comprehensive and complex.
 Your bid needs to be easily distinguishable against many other bidders in order to be successful.

 For further information or assistance with a bid, contact our team on 0800 612 5563 or email email@example.com